Your sensor issue resolved with proven project management

 Sales passes on the responsibility to RD&E. In this phase, our Project and Production Engineers determine the feasibility of and capacity needed for a project.

 Being able and willing to make the product is key to capacity.
-The RD&E manager provided an example: “Are we going to make 100,000 products with an assembly time of 20 minutes per piece?
+The Operations Director provided an example: “Are we going to make 100,000 products with an assembly time of 20 minutes per piece?
 That affects our capacity.
 We may need additional staff to do so.”

 Technical and financial feasibility